 As we can see, each material type gives small advantages over the other kinds in terms of precision, speed, comfort, or durability.

-In general, the smoother a surface is, the faster you can move your mouse and respond in real time.
-The more friction a mouse pad has, the more precise your movements can be.
+The smoother a surface is, the faster you can move your mouse and respond in real-time.
+The more friction a pad has, the more precise your movements can be.

 While cloth gaming pads offer the most utility for general gamers, additional types may be more suitable.